An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory: Replacement Policy

-The proposed replacement policy well utilizes the knowledge of the disturbance-vulnerable patterns, namely {\it ZeroFlipCntr} and {\it RewriteCntr}; however, the proposed policy ignores the “warm-up” phase of entries in the table.
-Since the policy prioritizes the present vulnerability (i.e., {\it ZeroFlipCntr}) to restore urgent data on demand, the recently inserted but insufficiently baked entry can be evicted from the main table easily.
-Although {\it RewriteCntr} contains the historical knowledge of WDE, it would not be useful if the corresponding entry is unluckily pushed out from the list by other addresses once it is newly inserted.
+To prevent "cold-start" that incurs early eviction from the table, this study introduces \textit{prior knowledge}.
+Since the policy prioritizes the present vulnerability using \textit{ZeroFlipCntr}, the recently inserted but insufficiently "baked" entry can easily be evicted from the main table.
+Although \textit{RewriteCntr} contains the historical information, it becomes useless if the entry is newly inserted and evicted right away (see example in Figure~\ref{fig-malicious}).
+To tackle this problem, the prior knowledge, which is simply defined as the number of zeros in each data block, is stored in \textit{ZeroFlipCntr}.

-As shown in Figure~\ref{fig-malicious}, 0xBEEF and 0xFADE are recently inserted entries.
-In this example, 0xFADE luckily has a larger value of {\it ZeroFlipCntr} than 0xBEEF and the value does not vary dynamically in run time; hence, a new input address 0xDEAD replaces 0xBEEF according to the policy.
-However, 0xBEEF tends to incur WDEs frequently with slow and gradual 1-to-0 bit flips, which can be seen as a kind of malicious attack.
-In a word, since the eviction predicate is no longer the recency as the LRU policy, and a newly inserted entry may have a small value of {\it ZeroFlipCntr}; hence, these entries would be replaced by new addresses easily without being aware of malicious access under the management of IMDB.
-Therefore, on the top of the replacement policy, {\it further knowledge} is required to prevent attacks of such addresses.

-To tackle this problem, this paper confers \textbf{prior knowledge} that prevents the entry from early eviction.
-The prior knowledge is merely defined as the number of zeros in each data block; hence, a 0-counter embeds in the control logic of IMDB along with 1-to-0 counter.
-When an address newly inserted into the main table, the prior knowledge is recorded into {\it ZeroFlipCntr} as a bias value instead of barely recording the number of 1-to-0 flips in the field.
-The effectiveness of the proposed method is verified and compared with the case without the method in Section~\ref{S6.4}.
+It is noteworthy that a module, namely \textit{integrated counter}, is required to perform the above processes.
+The integrated counter provides mainly two functions.
+First, it counts the number of 0s of newly inserted data, which is then directly used as \textit{prior knowledge} of \textit{ZeroFlipCntr}.
+Second, it counts the number of 1-to-0 bit flips of the accessed address in the table.
+The counted value is then added to the \textit{ZeroFlipCntr}.
+As a result, the integrated counter is implemented as Figure~\ref{fig-IMDB}(b), where eight counter blocks are required to count each 64-bit word in a 64-byte data concurrently.